Music around me.

 And keep the comments about the strand of hair falling across the eye, or those broad shoulders, to ourselves.

-So, even this page is an act of courage if I start to talk about the way that guy can hold a guitar.
+So, even this page is an act of courage if I start to talk about the way this guy can hold a guitar.
 What?

 Here's a couple of music vids to hold us while we hunt down more for this page.